debrief/pepys-import/docs/csv_import.rst

 3. Press :code:`1` followed by *Enter* to select the :code:`Initialise/Clear` option.

-4. **WARNING: Only perform this step if you intend to delete all data in the Pepys database.**
+4. **WARNING: Only perform steps 4a & 4b if you intend to delete all data in the Pepys database.**
    It is most likely that you don't wish to clear the database schema.
 Please read the conditions described below in the section stitled `Clearing the database schema`.

-   Press :code:`2` followed by *Enter* to select the :code:`Clear database schema` option, then press :code:`3` followed by *Enter* to select the :code:`Create Pepys schema` option.
+4a.
+Press :code:`2` followed by *Enter* to select the :code:`Clear database schema` option

+4b.
+Press :code:`3` followed by *Enter* to select the :code:`Create Pepys schema` option

 5. You will be back at list of options.
 Choose option :code:`4`.
 This will import the reference data from the CSV files, and a message will appear saying this has completed and which file